keygenqt/yii2-right-menu/README.md

 yii2-right-menu
 ===================

 Menu takes a small amount of space with a comfortable functional.
-I made for my the admin panel on yii2.
+Made for my the admin panel on yii2.

 ## Installation